 India encompasses a substantial expanse of rainfed agriculture owing to its monsoon-dependent environment and inadequate irrigation infrastructure.
 Of the entire cultivated area of 141 million hectares, 92.6 million hectares are suitable for cultivation under rainfed circumstances.
 It constitutes 56% of India's total agricultural land.
 Rainfed cultivation would continue to occupy approximately half of the nation's agricultural territory even once the capacity for irrigation was completely fulfilled.
 Even under the highest development scenarios for irrigated agriculture, rainfed regions must meet about 40% of the long-term increased foodgrain requirement (Suresh et al., 2014).

 Pyrolyzing biomass, a technique that creates high-carbon compounds by heating biomass gradually without oxygen, yields biochar, a black carbon.
 Similar to charcoal, it is a fine-grained, porous material that is produced by burning biomass either naturally or in an oxygen-limited environment (Azhar et al., 2019; Rafique et al., 2019).
 It can be made from a variety of biomass sources, including wood and bark, farm residue including corncobs, olive husks, and tea waste materials, vegetative matter, animal manures, and other waste materials (Ebrahimi et al., 2021).
 By increasing soil fertility and organic matter, it has a beneficial impact on the soil, which in turn influences crop growth and development.
-Adding biochar enhances crop growth and development, which eventually results in higher yield, according to numerous studies (Zhang et al., 2022).
+Adding biochar enhances crop growth and development, which eventually results in higher yield, according to numerous studies (Zhang et al., 2022; Kayesh et al., 2023).

 A subtropical and tropical plant that grows year-round, brinjal (Solanum melongena L.), a member of the family Solanaceae, is valued for its berry-like fruit.
 It is the fourth most important vegetable grown in India, after tomatoes, potatoes, and onions.
 China, Pakistan, the Philippines, Bangladesh, and India, all cultivate it extensively.
 The life cycle of eggplant spans 60 to 85 days because it is a warm-season crop.
 Several Indian states are mainly brinjal growing which mainly includes Bihar, West Bengal, Andhra Pradesh, Karnataka, Tamil Nadu, Orissa, and Karnataka, respectively.
-Brinjal is grown on an estimated 8.14% of india's vegetable acreage, making up 9% of the nation's total vegetable production (Shen et al., 2020).
-This bushy plant is rich in flavonoids, alkaloids, and other beneficial compounds like as arginine and aspartic acids (Thingujam et al., 2016).
+Brinjal is grown on an estimated 8.14% of India's vegetable acreage, making up 9% of the nation's total vegetable production (Shen et al., 2020).
+This bushy plant is rich in flavonoids, alkaloids, and other beneficial compounds like as arginine and aspartic acids (Thingujam et al., 2016; Sultana et al., 2022).

 The Jammu region's rainfed areas are characterized by scorching summers and dry winters, as well as low intrinsic fertility and water-holding ability.
-The study's goal was to use a drip irrigation method to assess and optimize the beneficial effects of different soil amendments and mulch on the yield parameter of the brinjal crop.
+In this regard, mulching is an essential technique that can ensure soil moisture retention and increase crop growth and yield.
+Studies supports that soil coverage with organic or plastic mulch materials improves soil microbial activities and promote nutrient availability for optimum crop production (Gomasta et al., 2023; Abdrabbo et al., 2017).
+Therefore, the study's goal was to use a drip irrigation method to assess and optimize the beneficial effects of different soil amendments and mulch on the yield parameter of the brinjal crop.
 According to our research, adding mulch and biochar to the soil would improve the crop yield in drip irrigation under rainfed environments.

 Materials and Methods